Liveringa: History

-Later the same year a freak deluge of rain left 210000 acre of land underwater and drowned 30,000 sheep.

 In 1949 the property occupied 700000 acre and the station recorded over 14 in of rain in a week, resulting in more stock losses.
 It had 800 mi of fencing dividing the property into 60 paddocks.
 For the previous few years an average of 57,000 sheep had been shorn each year.

 The area was struck by drought between 1951 and 1953 with the number of cattle being reduced by half.
 This was the first drought suffered by pastoralists in 70 years, with many hurriedly sinking bores and buying feed to keep their stock alive.
 Other nearby properties that were affected were Noonkanbah, Cherrabun, Quandan, Gogo, Glenroy, Fossil Downs, Luilugui, Christmas Creek and Bohemia Downs Station.

 The Australian Land and Cattle Company was incorporated in 1969 in Western Australia by Jack Miller Fletcher and Corey Crutcher.
 At its height, the company owned seven prime Kimberley stations covering nearly 20000 km2 and carrying 100,000 head of cattle.
 Among the properties acquired were Camballin and Liveringa stations.
 At Liveringa the company cleared 25000 ha of land to grow sorghum under flood irrigation; the crop was then used in company feedlots to fatten cattle.
 In 1972 the last of the sheep were sold off to stations in the Pilbara and the only stock remaining were cattle.
 The Australian Land and Cattle Company collapsed in the 1980s.

 In 1973, a 6000 ha portion of the property to the west of the homestead was excised and reserved for the Looma Community.

 In 2002 the property commenced the process of gradually changing the genetic base of the herd by introducing a crossbreeding program to produce red lines suitable for live export or sale into southern markets.
 Red brangus bulls were introduced over the Brahman-based herd at another property, Nerrima, and the heifers produced taken to Liveringa.

 Gina Rinehart acquired a 50% stake in both Liveringa and neighbouring Nerrima Station in 2014.
 Rinehart teamed up with agribusiness group Milne Agrigroup who already owned the properties.
 Liveringa was stocked with approximately 22,000 head of cattle.
 The half share was acquired for A$40 million.